Neff dishwashers rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Neff specialises in the kind of dishwashers designed to be hidden behind your kitchen cupboard doors.
-It has both fully and semi-integrated models – many full-sized – but slimline models are also available.
+All Neff dishwashers are integrated machines, designed to fit seamlessly into your fitted kitchen and be hidden behind a kitchen cupboard door.
+There's a range of fully and semi-integrated models, including both full-sized and slimline options.

-We continually test and review all popular dishwasher brands so that you can find the best dishwasher for you.
-If you've got your heart set on a Neff, you can see how the different models compare in our Neff dishwasher reviews.
+A fully integrated model will be hidden entirely behind a cupboard door, and the control panel will be inside the door.
+Semi-integrated models still have the control panel visible at the top.
+If you've got your heart set on an integrated Neff machine, you can see how the different models compare in our full Neff dishwasher reviews.

-Neff models are popular with Which? members, but is a Neff dishwasher best for you?
-Below, you can find out how many Neff dishwashers we've reviewed have been named a Which?
+Neff models are popular with Which? members, but is a Neff dishwasher best for you and how do they perform?
+Below, you can find out how many of the Neff dishwashers we've reviewed have been named a Which?
 Best Buy, if any, and how reliable Neff dishwashers are.
-You can also find out whether Neff owners would recommend the brand.
+You can also find out whether Neff owners would recommend the brand, and the common pros and cons we've uncovered through our tough testing.

 |Neff dishwasher overview table